 This country house to live, while it may appear redundant, it’s a great example of a home to enjoy with family.

 How do I want to live?
 What makes you feel comfortable?
 Who’s going to come to visit you?
 Where will you be most of the time?
 What objects do you like having around?
 Which is your ideal working space?
 Which is your favorite color?
-This is all the questions that Espacio en Blanco approaches to make houses more lively.
+This is all the questions that Espacio en Blanco and Borrell Jover approached to make this house more lively.

 This country home comes from the hands of the architects Borrell Jover.
 It’s a conscious house, with open spaces, which seeks the light and the environment around it.